waltforme/kealm/README.md

 ```

 `managedclusters` and `clustersets` are cluster-scoped resources, while placement policies
-are namespace-scoped, so in order to apply a policy for a cluster set, we need also
+are namespace-scoped, so in order to apply a policy for a `clusterset`, we need also
 to specify a `clustersetbinding`, which allows now to define policies in the bound
 `default` namespace.